Azure-Samples/contoso-creative-writer/README.md

 ![Agent workflow preview](images/agent.png)

 Contoso Creative Writer is an app that will help you write well researched, product specific articles.
 Enter the required information and then click "Start Work".
-To watch the steps in the agent workflow complete, select the debug button in the button corner of the screen.
-The result will begin writing once the agent completed the tasks to write the article.
+To watch the steps in the agent workflow select the debug button in the bottom right corner of the screen.
+The result will begin writing once the agents complete the tasks to write the article.

 This sample demonstrates how to create and work with AI agents driven by [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/).
 It includes a FastAPI app that takes a topic and instruction from a user and then calls a research agent that uses the [Bing Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) to research the topic, a product agent that uses [Azure AI Search](https://azure.microsoft.com/en-gb/products/ai-services/ai-search) to do a semantic similarity search for related products from a vector store, a writer agent to combine the research and product information into a helpful article, and an editor agent to refine the article that's finally presented to the user.